gouherdanish/gouherdanish.github.io/_posts/2025-02-10-introduction-to-quantization.md

 ---

 ### Definition
-- Quantization is a technique used in deep learning.
-- It converts high-precision floating-point values into lower-precision formats while trying to preserve model accuracy.
+- Quantization is a technique used in deep learning which converts high-precision floating-point values into lower-precision formats while trying to preserve model accuracy.

 **High Precision Formats**
 - Double Precision (FP64)